Jayant-001/Cloud-File-Manager/README.md

 ### Features

-Mera Box offers a range of powerful features designed to enhance your file management experience:
+Pocket Cloud offers a range of powerful features designed to enhance your file management experience:

 1. **Folder Creation and File Upload:** Easily create folders to organize your files efficiently.
 Upload files directly into these folders for a structured storage approach.